adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_services.md

 To make a pod accessible from outside the cluster, it will create **nodePort**.
 Node port will make use of the clusterIP to do this.
 Load balancer puts a loadbalancer in front so that the inbound traffic is distributed between node ports.

-If you want to acccess the service from outside a cluster only Nodeport will be accessible and not clusterIP.
+If you want to access the service from outside a cluster only Nodeport will be accessible and not clusterIP.

 Additional reference: https://stackoverflow.com/a/72988866